How It Works

 - The website displays the Service VDS as a QR code with a “Scan to register” prompt

-- The user scans the QR code with the IDToken app
+- The user scans the QR code with the IDToken Seal app

 - The app verifies the Service VDS signature using the auth server’s public key (from JWKS) and shows a registration screen with the service details and the maximum scopes it can request